Health Tech

 ! ? !

-Testing, Insights & Health Literacy
+Testing, Insights, & Health Literacy

 Our next round of testing cracked something open that we hadn't fully anticipated: healthcare literacy gaps were significant.
 Half of our test participants couldn't confidently distinguish between an HMO and a PPO.
 That's not a user failure — that's a design opportunity.